 So you decide where you’re going to put your blog.
 If you’re going with your own domain, you have to think about software next.
 (If you’re using WordPress.com or Blogspot.com the decision is made for you.)
 We like using WordPress software because it is user-friendly, popular and convenient (So many plugins!
 So many how-to guides online!)—oh, and also, it’s free.
 If you use Bluehost, there’s a one-click button to upload WordPress; but whatever hosting provider you use, the software is a free download at WordPress.org.

 The Internet is filled with WordPress themes, which are essentially templates/layouts for your site.
-We are currently using a highly tweaked version of the Hoarder theme from Theme Forest.
-It is the first Premium (paid) theme I’ve ever used, and it was 100 times easier to work with than all the free themes I’d tried.
-There are tons of other Premium themes at Theme Forest, too.
+We are currently using a highly tweaked version of the Total theme.
+It was a one-time fee and comes with great support and we’ve been happy with it.
 Now we’re using another free theme that lets us feature more content on the front page.
 Try Googling WordPress themes and exploring to see what you like.

 If you do use WordPress, you have an easy way to customize your site through plugins.
 There are so many plugins available—just go to http://wordpress.org/plugins/ to see what we mean.
 For your reference (and because I find this sort of stuff interesting), here are some of the plugins we have and/or do use at FoodLovesWriting.com:

 - Akismet Spam Blocker